OnceWasBiLLa/BillaLink/docs/recipes.rst

 .. code:: python3

     @commands.command()
-    async def play(self, ctx: commands.Context, *, track: wavelink.YouTubeTrack):
+    async def play(self, ctx: commands.Context, *, track: BillaLink.YouTubeTrack):
         # The track will be the first result from what you searched when invoking the command...
         ...

 Creating Players and VoiceProtocol
 ----------------------------------
-Below are some common examples of how to use the new VoiceProtocol with WaveLink.
+Below are some common examples of how to use the new VoiceProtocol with BillaLink.

 **A Simple Player:**